 At home just outside Hay-on-Wye, Layne lives with a recovering-reactive bull breed named Chester, who needed an experienced home due to the trauma he endured before being rescued.
 He's been training Layne for 3 years now, which is both a joke and a reality due to his waning PTSD symptoms, resulting in uncontrollable retreat or aggression (people, dogs, plastic bags, shadows..).
 Dogs like Chester, who suffer with trust issues, can leave their carer feeling frustrated, compassionately exhausted, isolated, and as a result, resentful of the relationship.
 Layne learnt first hand of the loneliness that comes from advocating for a "bad dog", voicing his need for safety in the face of disapproving threats.
 Training Chester obedience did not work the regular way, nor could grooming or walking.
 So Layne learnt how to train away fear and resolve aggression in all these situations.
 Thanks to her best teacher, Layne's depth of understanding makes her better able to support others through their challenging dog training journey.

-If you are keen to achieve a better partnership with your dog when training for obedience, or to reduce problematic behaviour, get in touch and we'll discuss your options - there may be more than you imagine!
+If you are keen to achieve a better partnership with your dog when preparing for vet checks, training for assistance or cooperative obedience, or to reduce a problematic dog behaviour, send Layne an email to discuss your options - there may be more than you think!